mooniversity/lnd-grpc/programme.md

     lnd.restore_chan_backup(multi_chan_backup=backup.multi_chan_backup.multi_chan_backup)
     ```

   If successful, it will still take a while for LND to recover the funds back into the on-chain wallet.
-The SCB protocol (more specifically the Data Loss Protection [DLP] protocol) requests that the channel partner force closes the channel.
-Before they do though, they'll send over the channel reestablishment handshake message which contains the unrevoked commitment point which we need to derive keys (will be fixed in BOLT 1.1 by making the key static) to sweep our funds.
+The SCB protocol (more specifically the Data Loss Protection [DLP] protocol) requests that the channel partner force closes the channel as a method of returning the off-chain funds back to the on-chain wallet, which the backup can better handle.

+  Before they do though, they'll send over the channel reestablishment handshake message which contains the unrevoked commitment point, which we need to derive the keys needed to sweep our funds back.
+This is due to be improved in Lightning protocol spec upgrade 1.1 by making the key static.

 1. We can observe the log in the terminal session running LND to try and watch for the SCB process to complete.
 The first step takes around 60 seconds, but after that requires some on-chain confirmations, so total time can vary.
 A selection of lines to watch for in the log as progress: